hungrymegumin/deepvm_developing/README.md

 # A Brief Introduction of Deepvm

-Deepvm is the a virtual machine, as the backend of DeepLang, a new language for IoT device.
+Deepvm is a virtual machine, as the backend of DeepLang, a new language for IoT device.

 Our goal is to make the WebAssembly IR run on the virtual machine.